Back to Library

 Hyperthyroidism

 Hyperthyroidism is the most common cause of increased appetite with concurrent weight loss in middle-aged and senior cats.
 An overactive thyroid gland revs up metabolism far beyond what even the largest meals can keep up with.
-Cornell Feline Health Center notes hyperthyroidism as one of the most frequently diagnosed endocrine conditions in cats over 10.
+Hyperthyroidism as one of the most frequently diagnosed endocrine conditions in cats over 10.

 Other signs include: unexplained weight loss, restlessness or hyperactivity, increased thirst and urination, vomiting, and a rough coat.
 Treatment is available and very effective.